The Indiana child support calculator uses each parent’s weekly gross income to determine the amount of support owed.

 Does Overtime or a Bonus Count as Income?

-While overtime, commission, or bonuses are not included typically in the base child support calculation, the court will often order the parent to pay a percentage of these if they are received.
+While overtime, commission, or bonuses are not typically included in Indiana’s base child support calculation, the court will often order the parent to pay a percentage of these if they are received.

 If a parent is not salaried, then the court may take the parent’s income from the last year and average it out per pay period to determine a parent’s average weekly income.